 If your bedroom is cluttered, for example, it has a direct effect on your stress levels, even if you don’t realize it.
 This increased stress can play havoc along with your sleep routine.
 Removing the clutter on the other hand removes that additional stress, making it easier to both fall and stay asleep.

 It can lead to healthier choices

 Researchers have discovered a link between organization and lifestyle choices.
 Studies have shown that those who do lead a more organized life, tend to possess a healthier diet and a far better exercise regime.
 It’s thought that the reduced stress and increased energy that organization can give you, frees up the mind, helping you to make much better, clearer life choices.

-Perhaps one of the most surprising benefits life organization can have, is the reduced risk of a heart attack.
+Perhaps one of the most surprising benefits a life organization can have is the reduced risk of a heart attack.
 So, how exactly can being more organized make you physically healthier?
 Well, it’s all down to increased activity.

 It reduces stress